renaissance-publishing/renaissance/content/chapters/11-combat.md

 Attacks with the **Blast** tag do their listed damage where the attack *emanates from*, and 2 DV less for every meter away from that point.
 (Note that this means that the rolled DV *effectively* determines the size of the blast produced by the blast effect.)
-People in area of affect of a Blast Attack usually will not be able to *Defend* against it—you’re either in the explosion or you aren’t\!
+People in area of affect of a Blast Attack usually will not be able to *Defend* against it — you’re either in the explosion or you aren’t\!

 Some attacks cover an area, but they don't (immediately) do *damage*; these attacks usually have the **Splash** tag.
 Instead, those within the area of the *splash attack* are affected by it.
 Since they don't deal DV, *splash* attacks usually list a *radius* (like 1d10÷3m for a thrown canister of *scour*, see *Scour* in *Items*).
-Like Blast attacks, creatures in the area of a Splash Attack cannot usually defend—they're either in the area or they aren't.
+Like Blast attacks, creatures in the area of a Splash Attack cannot usually defend — they're either in the area or they aren't.

 These abilities are common with *projectile* and *thrown* weapons (or powers that work similarly).
-When this happens, the point that the attack "emanates form" is the point that the projectile landed—either where the player was aiming, or where the projectile *scattered to* (see Ranged Attacks above).
+When this happens, the point that the attack "emanates form" is the point that the projectile landed — either where the player was aiming, or where the projectile *scattered to* (see Ranged Attacks above).

 ## Size and Combat